paradedb/pg_analytics/README.md

 This ensures the best query performance from the extension.

-#### Linux
+#### Linux & macOS

-We provide prebuilt binaries for Debian, Ubuntu, and Red Hat Enterprise Linux for Postgres 14+.
+We provide prebuilt binaries for macOS, Debian, Ubuntu, and Red Hat Enterprise Linux for Postgres 14+.
 You can download the latest version for your architecture from the [GitHub Releases page](https://github.com/paradedb/paradedb/releases).

-#### macOS

-At this time, we do not provide prebuilt binaries for macOS.
-If you are running Postgres on macOS and want to install `pg_analytics`, please follow the [development](#development) instructions, replacing `cargo pgrx run` by `cargo pgrx install --release`.
-This will build the extension from source and install it in your macOS Postgres instance (e.g. Homebrew).

 #### Windows